poloclub/timbertrek/README.md

 |:---:|
 |<a href="https://youtu.be/3gMTO07lyTs">📺 Demo Video for "TimberTrek: Exploring and Curating Decision Trees with Interactive Visualization"|

 ## Web Demo

 For a live web demo, visit: https://poloclub.github.io/timbertrek

 You can use the web demo to explore your own Rashomon Sets!
-You just need to choose the `my set` tab below the tool and upload a JSON file containing decision paths in your Rashomon Set.
+You just need to choose the `my own set` tab below the tool and upload a JSON file containing all decision paths in your Rashomon Set.

 Check out this [example notebook](https://poloclub.github.io/timbertrek/notebook/retro/notebooks/?path=campas.ipynb) to see how to generate this JSON file.